sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 > If used, this value must set before the action on the **EnableSharedPCMode** node is taken.

 <a href="" id="kioskmodeusertiledisplaytext"></a>**KioskModeUserTileDisplayText**
+Added in Windows 10, version 1703.
 Specifies the display text for the account shown on the sign-in screen which launches the app specified by KioskModeAUMID.
 This node is optional.

 Value type is string.
 Supported operations are Get and Replace.